trustwallet/developer/development/browser-extension/evm.md

 }
 ```

 `getTrustWalletFromWindow` will return either the Trust Waller Injected Provider or `null` if it cannot be found.
-We can assume that if the function returns `null`, TW is not installed in the user’s browser.
+We can assume that if the function returns `null`, TW is not installed in the user's browser.
 But wait, there is a catch!

 An [issue affects web extensions that utilize manifest V3](https://groups.google.com/a/chromium.org/g/chromium-extensions/c/ib-hi7hPdW8/m/34mFf8rrGQAJ?pli=1) and causes the injected provider to be initialized after the website loads.
 In that case, we must wait for the `trustwallet#initialize`  event.